-4.1.4 A Committee will be governed by the relevant Articles regulating Board meetings and proceedings of the Board, in particular questions arising at a Committee meeting shall be decided by a majority of votes, with the Convener holding a second or casting vote if needed.
+- 5.1 Long-term Committees and Short-Term Working Groups (both referred to here as a "Committee") - 5.1.1 Each Committee has a Terms of Reference approved by the Board which includes a remit.
+The Committees may exercise only the degree of authority delegated to them by the Board as set out in the Scheme of Delegation. - 5.1.2 A Committee will be governed by the relevant Articles regulating Board meetings and proceedings of the Board, in particular questions arising at a Committee meeting shall be decided by a majority of votes, with the Convener holding a second or casting vote if needed.